oneminch/minch.dev/content/notes/blog/http-requests-in-javascript.md

 };
 ```

-### xhr.onprogress
+#### xhr.onprogress

 This event is called repeatedly while our request is processed.
-It can be used to figure out the loading progress of a download or even a page load to let the user know how far along has their request been processed.
+It can be used to figure out the loading progress of a download or even a page load to let the user know how far along their request has been processed.
 An **event** parameter can be passed to `xhr.onprogress` and it has properties `event.loaded` and `event.total`, which can be used to show the actual progress feedback.

 ```javascript
 xhr.onprogress = (event) => {